Contact us today

 If you are looking for an estimate, there’s a rule of thumb you can use.
 In general, your premium will be 1-3% of the value of your jewelry.

-As professionals in jewelry insurance, we make it our business to know you and your concerns.
+As professionals in jewelry insurance in California, we make it our business to know you and your concerns.
 We spend time listening and learning to better serve you, our clients.

 We’d love to chat with you.
 Contact us today!